Content

 • Guarantees and liabilities to secure loans

-Here, too, it is important that companies not only calculate their Cash position and are very precise in doing so, but also use government aid effectively.
-For example, tax deferrals can directly increase the available Cash position , while bridging finance can improve solvency in times of crisis. solvency in times of crisis secure solvency in times of crisis.
+Here, too, it is important that companies not only calculate their Cash position , second, and third-degree Cash position using formulas and be very precise in doing so, but also make effective use of government aid.
+Among other things, tax deferrals can directly Cash position the available Cash position , while bridge financing can improve solvency in times of crisis .

 Cash position as a decisive factor for the economy as a whole